webmastersmith/vite-plugin-solid-image/README.md

 ## Folder, File and Argument Naming

-- allowed characters -no spaces in **folder, file and Image argument** names.
+- allowed characters -no spaces in **folder, file and Images argument** names.
 - `- _ a-z A-Z 0-9 : ; , = \ / & ? .`

 ## Example